Delete emails in Mail on Mac

 Choose Mailbox > Erase Deleted Items, then choose an account.

 In the Mail sidebar, Control-click a Trash mailbox, then choose Erase Deleted Items.

-You can set the “Erase deleted messages” option in Mail preferences to have Mail permanently erase deleted messages for you at a specified time.
-See Change Mailbox Behaviors preferences.
+You can set the “Erase deleted messages” option in Mail settings to have Mail permanently erase deleted messages for you at a specified time.
+See Change Mailbox Behaviors settings.

 If you mistakenly delete messages, just drag them out of the Trash mailbox to another mailbox.
 Or select them in the Trash mailbox, then choose Message > Move to > [mailbox].